GrantSonar

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage when you have a specific grant_id and need full details.
-It mentions the ID originates from search_grants, providing context.
-However, it does not explicitly state when not to use it or list alternatives beyond the sibling tool.
+The description implies when to use the tool (when you have a grant_id and need full details) but does not explicitly state when not to use it or mention alternative tools.
+The sibling list suggests alternatives, but the description lacks direct guidance on selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.